Daniel-Hanrahan-Tools-and-Games/The_Game_Of_Trusters/README.md

 This is a role-playing game system that is based on relationships, trust, and fusions, the likes seen in comic books/manga and fantasy TV shows, those are the main inspirations for this system.

+The fingerblade killer enemy is a parody of Freddy Kruger, We are not affiliated with anyone affiliated in any way, shape or form with the creators of the Nightmare On Elm Street series.

 A Video Game adaptation is in this repository and it is mostly written in C with a bit of C++ and it is a text-based game.

 The enemy artwork bodies are meant to be colorized.